-1932 George S. Kaufman and Edna Ferber's Dinner at Eight opens on Broadway tonight for a 232-performance run.
+1932 George S. Kaufman and Edna Ferber's Dinner at Eight opens on Broadway for a 232-performance run.
 The Depression-era story follows a group of invitees to a swanky dinner party, each of whom is suffering from financial desperation, but trying to hide the fact from the others, dreaming that the others will help them.
 The ironic story leads to a film version and numerous revivals.

-1959 Jackie Gleason stars in Bob Merrill's musical Take Me Along, based on an unlikely source: Eugene O'Neill's Ah, Wilderness!.
+1959 Jackie Gleason stars in Bob Merrill's musical Take Me Along, based on an unlikely source: Eugene O'Neill's Ah, Wilderness!
 It has a 448-performance run, and introduces a young actor destined for greatness: Robert Morse.

 1964 "The playwright's name is Sam Shepard, and I know nothing about him," says Michael Smith in today's Village Voice, "except that he has written a pair of provocative and genuinely original plays."
 This is the response to the opening of Shepard's first-ever produced works: Cowboy and The Rock Garden at the St. Marks, produced by Theatre Genesis in the Bouwerie Church in the East Village.
-Shepard will go on to become a well known name in American drama for his plays, True West, Curse of the Starving Class and Pulitzer-winner Buried Child.
+Shepard goes on to become a well known name in American drama for his plays, True West, Curse of the Starving Class, and Pulitzer-winner Buried Child.

 2009 Patrick Marber's three-character After Miss Julie, a new take on August Strindberg's famous 1888 play about class and relationships, opens at the American Airlines Theatre.
-Marin Ireland, Sienna Miller and Jonny Lee Miller star in the Roundabout Theatre Company production.
+Marin Ireland, Sienna Miller, and Jonny Lee Miller star in the Roundabout Theatre Company production.